MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 As illustrated above, user-specific views are refreshed from a base card, for example, the card2 is refreshed from card1.
 So you need to enable auto-refresh on the base card, such as  the card1.
 There are two options to achieve this:

-* Enable user-specific view refresh with SDK.
+* First option enables user-specific view refresh with SDK.
 The base card can be sent as a command response or a card action response.
 So you can enable user-specific view refresh in a `handleCommandReceived` of a command handler, or in a `handleActionInvoked` of card action handler where the base card is returned.

 Below is a sample that returns a base card as command response that can auto-refresh to specific user, such as the command sender.
 You can use the `refresh(refreshVerb, userIds, data)` method from the `@microsoft/adaptivecards-tools` library to inject a refresh section into your base card.
 To define the refresh section, ensure that you provide the following: